websitesbyanthony/bulk-meta-optimizer/README.md

-# Bulk Meta Optimizer - Brand Profile Feature
+# Bulk Meta Optimizer - Brand Profile Integration

 ## Overview
-The Bulk Meta Optimizer plugin now includes a new "Brand Profile" feature that helps you create and manage a comprehensive brand profile for your website using AI.
+The Bulk Meta Optimizer plugin now includes a comprehensive "Brand Profile" feature that integrates with all AI content generation.
+The brand profile is automatically used in all prompts sent to OpenAI, ensuring consistent brand voice and messaging across all optimized content.

 ## Brand Profile Features